 Even though it isn’t as homogenous as iOS, Android, with its unified Google apps isn’t far behind.
 You can use one account to connect various services, including the limitless Google Photos and not-so-limitless Google Drive.
-Basically, every photo stored on both physical phone storage or Google Drive can be synced.
+Every photo stored on both physical phone storage and Google Drive can be synced.

 So, if you’ve had a hard time with Google Drive photos syncing to Google Photos service, make sure to check the solutions below.